What is pink eye?

 Pink eye is redness and swelling of the lining of the eyelid and eye surface.
-The lining is called the conjunctiva (say "kawn-junk-TY-vuh"), and pink eye is also called conjunctivitis (say "kun-JUNK-tih-VY-tus").
+The lining is called the conjunctiva (say "kawn-junk-TY-vuh").
+Pink eye is also called conjunctivitis (say "kun-JUNK-tih-VY-tus").
 The lining of the eye is normally clear and colourless.

 Symptoms of pink eye include: